jedisct1/libsodium-doc/password_hashing/scrypt.md

 # The Scrypt memory-hard function

-As a conservative option, Sodium provides an implementation of the scrypt password hashing function.
+Sodium provides an implementation of the scrypt password hashing function.

-Unless you have specific reasons to use scrypt, you should instead consider the default function, [Argon2](../password_hashing/the_argon2i_function.md).
+However, unless you have specific reasons to use scrypt, you should instead consider the default function, [Argon2](../password_hashing/the_argon2i_function.md).

 ## Example 1: key derivation